Azure/azure-powershell/src/Workloads/docs/Invoke-AzWorkloadsSapAvailabilityZoneDetail.md

   - `[ResourceGroupName <String>]`: The name of the resource group.
 The name is case insensitive.
   - `[SapVirtualInstanceName <String>]`: The name of the Virtual Instances for SAP solutions resource
   - `[SubscriptionId <String>]`: The ID of the target subscription.

-`SAPAVAILABILITYZONEDETAIL <ISapAvailabilityZoneDetailsRequest>`: The SAP request to get list of availability zones.
-  - `AppLocation <String>`: The geo-location where the SAP resources will be created.
-  - `DatabaseType <SapDatabaseType>`: The database type.
-Eg: HANA, DB2, etc
-  - `SapProduct <SapProductType>`: Defines the SAP Product type.

 ## RELATED LINKS